Contacts and appointments module

 swagger.json) at the

-- Log in to Walhall and go to your application’s Overview page.
+- Log in to Walhall and click on your app.

 - Enter a name for your module.